 In the Foundation Stage we follow the EYFS curriculum, encouraging the children to be active learners.
 The children are encouraged through play and exploration to develop the skills that form a strong foundation for their future learning.
 This is supported with the provision of a range of real life experiences through educational visits and visitors in school, focused activities, along with carefully planned and resourced continuous provision.

-We teach synthetic phonics from Nursery, using the Letters and Sounds and Floppy’s phonics programs.
+We teach synthetic phonics from Nursery, using a mixture of Phonics Bug the Letters and Sounds and Floppy’s phonics programs.